-This speaker thought that the best food for newly-hatched chickens is shelled oats boiled a few minutes and mixed with meal; egg, or, better still, crumbs of bread.- Boiled potatoes given warm and corn meal are also good.
+This speaker thought that the best food for newly-hatched chickens is shelled oats boiled a few minutes and mixed with meal; and gan added a these times to 1.11.1 egg, or, better still, crumbs of bread .-Boiled potatoes given warm and corn meal are also good.
 When they need animal food the mother hen will provide this with insects and the like.
-A spoonful of sulphur stirred with the food now and then will rid fowls of vermin and tone up their systems; this was particularly advised for young chickens and turkeys.
+A spoonful of sulphur stirred with the food now and then will rid fowls of vermin and tone up their systems;

+this was particularly advised for young chickens and turkeys.

 Dr. J. V. C. Smith thought it all nonsense to try to advance the lower order of animals; he did not approve of so much codding and cooking for them.
-Give fowls a wide range and they will take care of themselves.
-Wild turkeys rarely lose their young, and yet once domesticated in the barnyard the farmer finds much trouble in raising thom.
+Give fowls a wide range and they will take care of young, and yet once domesticated in the barnyard the farmer finds much trouble in raising thom.
 SWEET POTATOES .- And now is the time for the potato patch, as we call it.
 Plough your intended potato patch two or three times before setting out draws.
 Having it in rows.
 Plough and reverse, getting the soil in fine tilth.
-When the time is near for setting out, take a single shovel plough, open your beds to the depth of three inches, put a little pure stable manure in the trench and await the rain.
-If the rain does not come, set out with water-half a pint to each hill-the earth being pressed firmly around the potato root, and a little dry dirt sprinkled around the top ground.
+When the time is near open your beds to the depth of three inches, put a little pure stable manure in the trench and await the rain.
+If the rain does not come, set out with water-hulf a pint to each hill-the earth being pressed firmly around the potato root, and a little dry dirt sprinkled around the top ground.
 Next is the setting out-some say one foot, some say two feet apart-I say four inches.

-The best cultivation is to plough to your potato all the time, pulling the earth up around the little plants with the hoe the first working.
-Never bar off, therely saving the small roots which make potatoes, and saving one-half the ploughing.

-In 1876, I made 150 bushels sweet potatoes on one half acre of land by this mode -giving one having, or pulling up with the hoe, and ploughing to the potato.-R. L. Tanner.
+The best cultivation is to plough to your potato all the time, pulling the earth up ing the small roots which make potatoes, and saving one-half the ploughing.
+In 1876, I made 150 bushels sweet pota to :s on one half acre of land by this mode -giving one having, or pulling up with the hoe, and ploughing to the potato. -R. L. Tanner.

-A Western Editor ip acknowledging the gift of a peck of onlons from a subscriber, says: "It is such kindness as this that always brings tears to our eyes."
+A Western Editor in acknowledging the gift of a peck of onlons from a subscriber, "It is such kindness as this that alsays : ways brings tears to our eyes."